JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 ### Set parameters for passing information to the custom page
 We are now setting the parameters for input to the JavaScript which will be passed on to the custom page

-19. In the command bar editor, make sure that the `Purchase Order Info` command bar button is select in the ribbon.
+19. In the command bar editor, make sure that the `Purchase Order Info` command bar button is selected
 20. Click on `+ Add parameter` → You should be able to see **Parameter 1** with a dropdown field showing **String** as the default value

 ![Command bar button config](image-24.png)